Loading...

 About breast cancer

-Women who carry a BRCA1 or BRCA2 gene fault tend to develop breast cancer at an earlier age than other women, and are more likely to develop cancer in both breasts over time.
-The breast cancer that develops in these women is similar to breast cancer that develops in other women.
+Women who carry a BRAC1, BRAC2 or PALB2 gene fault tend to develop breast cancer in both breasts over time.
+The breast cancer that develops in these women is similar to breast cancer in other women, though there is an over-representation of the triple negative type of cancer in BRAC1 and BRAC2 gene fault carriers.
 When breast cancer is found early, women who carry these gene faults seem to have a similar survival rate to other women with breast cancer.
 Further research is underway to clarify this.

 About ovarian cancer